Kia Niro

 What you should compare it to: Mazda CX-30, Kia Soul, Subaru Crosstrek.

-How much does it cost: The three separate power trains add flexibility in pricing, and start at $27,915.
+How much does it cost: We just finished driving the Kia Niro PHEV with the SX trim, and the sticker was $42,565.
+Kia has three separate power trains on Niro that add flexibility in pricing, and start at $27,915.
 The EX Premium trim starts at about $33,000.